BitcoinSchema/chronos-api/README.md

-# bmap-api
+# chronos-api

-This API is hosted publicly at https://b.map.sv
+This API is hosted publicly at https://chronos.map.sv

-It is a Bitcoin transaction indexer and API for building 'BMAP' Bitcoin apps.
+It is a Bitcoin transaction indexer and API for building real-time Bitcoin apps.
 It uses [junglebus](https://junglebus.gorillapool.io) to crawl for transactions and transforms them with [bmapjs](https://bmapjs.com).
+It automatically prunes transactions 24h old.
 It runs two processes:

 ## Crawler